itsmohamedyahia/BM-LVL1-html-css-jonas/README.md

 # jonas-html-css
-## Lecture Code and Challenges of the 'Build Responsive Real-World Websites with HTML and CSS' Course on Udemy by Jonas Schmedtmann
+## Lecture Code and Solved Challenges of the 'Build Responsive Real-World Websites with HTML and CSS' Course on Udemy by Jonas Schmedtmann